Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 What happens to money I give you other than the filing fee and other costs?

 It goes to me for my hard work.
-I will receive up to $1,000 of whatever you pay me.
+For my work, I receive about $925 to $950 depending on whether you are filing alone or jointly.

 I want to do the bankruptcy myself.
 Will you give me the forms?

 No. I am an attorney operating a law office seeking to represent you, not some unlicensed person seeking to make money in the legal arena from people who wish to try to do their own bankruptcies.
 Fortunately, I have a law license and a juris doctorate degree.
-Unfortunately, however, I incurred substantial student loans and worked through college and law school for more than 7 years to obtain this degree and this license.
+Unfortunately, however, I incurred substantial student loans, spent decades later paying them off, and worked through college and law school for more than 7 years to obtain this degree and this license.
 Like most of you, I have bills to pay; unlike you, I cannot get out of paying them by filing bankruptcy.

 I am not in Oklahoma.
 Can you represent me?